 Marc J. Zimet is recognized as a top civil defense attorney in the areas of professional liability, employment practices liability, directors and officers liability, and construction defect litigation.
 To date, Marc has obtained defense verdicts in all but two of the 40 cases he has tried to verdict.

 Marc is “AV”® rated with Martindale-Hubbell.
-He is licensed in California and Massachusetts, and admitted to practice before the United States Supreme Court as well as all California state and federal courts.
+He is licensed in California, Massachusetts, and Washington, and admitted to practice before the United States Supreme Court as well as all California state and federal courts.
 Marc is an active member of the Defense Research Institute, the Professional Liability Underwriting Society and CLM.
 He is a frequent lecturer on a variety of professional liability and claims management topics.

 University of LaVerne, College of Law, 1995